microsoft/prose/documentation/extraction-text/intro.md

 | Leonard `Robledo` 75 | `Robledo`   |

-## Sequence Extraction
+# Sequence Extraction

-From input/output example(s) in the form of `<input string, subsequence of the intended sequence>`, **Extraction.Text.Sequence** learns a program to extract a *full* sequence of substrings from an input string.
-The program can be run on the same training input string to obtain the full output sequence, or on new input strings to obtain new output sequences.
+From input/output example(s) in the form of `<input string, subsequence of the intended sequence>`, **Extraction.Text.Sequence** learns a program to extract a *complete* sequence of substrings from an input string.
+The program can be run on the same training input string to obtain the complete output sequence, or on new input strings to obtain new output sequences.

 For instance, given this example that contains a subsequence of the intended sequence of first names: